bobheadxi/bobheadxi.github.io/content/_posts/2022-2-20-self-documenting-self-updating.md

   - group: "Pipeline setup"
     steps:
       - label: ':hammer_and_wrench: :pipeline: Generate pipeline'
-        # Prioritize generating pipelines so that jobs can get generated and queued up as soon
+        # Prioritise generating pipelines so that jobs can get generated and queued up as soon
         # as possible, so as to better assess pipeline load e.g. to scale the Buildkite fleet.
         priority: 10
         command: |